mavryk-network/ledger-app-mavryk-wallet/app/docs/apdu.md

 | `EXC_UNEXPECTED_SIGN_STATE`     | 0x9002 | The state of the application at signature is unexpected. |
 | `EXC_UNKNOWN`                   | 0x90FF | Unknown exception.                                        |

-## APDU instructions in use by Tezos Ledger apps
+## APDU instructions in use by Mavryk Ledger apps

 | Instruction                     | Code | Prompt | Short description                                |
 |---------------------------------|------|--------|--------------------------------------------------|